MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 Capture samples flow from camera driver to DevProxy, then go through the DMFT chains.
 Every DMFT in the chain has a chance to process the sample.
 If the DMFT doesn't want to process the sample, it can act as a pass-through just pass the sample to next DMFT.

-For controls like KsProperty, the call will go up stream – the last DMFT in the chain will get the call first, the call can be handled there or get passed to previous DMFT in the chain.
+For controls like KsProperty, the call goes upstream – the last DMFT in the chain gets the call first, the call can be handled there or get passed to previous DMFT in the chain.

-Errors will be propagated from DMFT to DTM then to applications.
-For IHV/OEM DMFTs, any one of the DMFT fails to instantiate will be a fatal error for DTM.
+Errors are propagated from DMFT to DTM then to applications.
+For IHV/OEM DMFTs, if any of the DMFT fails to instantiate, it will be a fatal error for DTM.

 Requirements on DMFTs:

 - The input pin count of the DMFT must match with the output pin count of previous DMFT, otherwise DTM would fail during initialization.
-However, the input and output pin counts of same DMFT do not need to match.
+However, the input and output pin counts of the same DMFT don't need to match.

-- DMFT needs to support interfaces - IMFDeviceTransform, IMFShutdown, IMFRealTimeClientEx, IKsControl and IMFMediaEventGenerator; IMFTransform may need to be supported if there is MFT0 configured or the next DMFT in the chain requires IMFTransform support.
+- DMFT needs to support interfaces - IMFDeviceTransform, IMFShutdown, IMFRealTimeClientEx, IKsControl and IMFMediaEventGenerator; IMFTransform may need to be supported if there's MFT0 configured or the next DMFT in the chain requires IMFTransform support.

-- On 64-bit systems that do not make use of Frame Server, both 32-bit and 64-bit DMFTs must be registered.
+- On 64-bit systems that don't make use of Frame Server, both 32-bit and 64-bit DMFTs must be registered.
 Given that a USB camera might get plugged into an arbitrary system, for "external" (or non-inbox) USB cameras, the USB camera vendor should supply both 32-bit and 64-bit DMFTs.

 ## Configuring the DMFT chain